cndreisbach/funl/description.md

 left side should. "length" is the keyword that we are assigning the function to.

+Keywords must begin with an alphabetic character and then can be made up of alphanumberic characters, plus the characters +, -, *, /, !, and ?.

 ### Construction

 For any set of functions f1, f2, ... fn; `<f1, f2, ... fn>` creates a